Libraries Management

 Reduce the Classpath synchronization failure between Gradle's cache and Katalon Studio's Groovy compiler

-Purpose and Strategic Value
+Purpose and strategic value

 -